virtusize/virtusize.github.io/source/order-confirmation-page-integration/index.rst

         color: "black"

 gender
     *String* - The gender that this garment is targeting.
-Must have one of these values: "unisex", "male", "female"
+Must be one of these values: "unisex", "male", "female"

     Example::